Corporate Governance is of upmost importance.

 Corporate governance is an important, and oftentimes overlooked, part of setting up your new business.
 Good corporate governance documents, such as operating agreements, buy/sell agreements, and corporate bylaws ensure that a business runs smoothly and efficiently.
 Perhaps more importantly, detailed and thorough governance documents can keep matters on track and in-line if relations within a business start to deteriorate.
 It's times like this that inadequate governance documents can quickly lead to litigation and even an eventual end to the business if matters cannot be settled.

-At Gravis Law, you will receive governance documents that are both proven and tailored specifically to your individual business situation and long term goals.
+At Gravis Law, our lawyers for business startups will provide you with governance documents that are both proven and tailored specifically to your individual business situation and long-term goals.